The Inspector Cluzo

 The Inspector Cluzo is a French rock group from Mont-de-Marsan, Landes, France that formed in 2007.
 The group is composed of Laurent "Malcolm" Lacrouts on the guitar and vocals and Mathieu "Phil" Jourdain on the drums.
 Both are Mont-de-Marsan natives and former members of the band Wolfunkind.

-The name of the group was proposed by their friend and Fishbone singer Angelo Moore and references the character Inspector Clouseau that appears in the Pink Panther movies.
+The name of the group was proposed by their friend and Fishbone singer Angelo Moore and references the character Inspector Clouseau who appears in the Pink Panther movies.

 History

 Lacrouts and Jourdain met during their first year of physics studies in Mont de Marsan.
 After playing in the band Wolfunkind, the two formed a duo.

 Their first EP was recorded in 2008 and produced at Jet Studio in Brussels by Stephane Kraemer.
 The same year, they released their first full-length eponymous album, which included two notable songs: "Two Days" and "F*ck the Bass Player".
 The album was covered in French and International press, including in Japan, where they participated in the Fuji Rock Festival.

 In April 2010, they released their second album, The French Bastards.
 In February 2012, their third, The 2 Mousquetaires, was released inside a comic book as its official jacket.
 By 2016, they released two more albums: Gasconha Rocks and Rockfarmers and had performed in more than 800 concerts, visited 44 countries, and sold 100,000 albums.

-In 2018, they recorded their 7th album, We the People of the Soil in Nashville with Vance Powell, marking the duo's tenth anniversary.
+In 2018, they recorded their seventh album, We the People of the Soil in Nashville with Vance Powell, marking the duo's tenth anniversary.

 At the beginning of 2020, the group released a "best-of" unplugged album entitled Brothers In Ideals, recorded during their American tour.
 In January 2023, their eighth album, entitled Horizon, was released.
 Both were produced by Vance Powell.

 The band is the subject of a book by Romain Lejeune and illustrated by Marc Large.